-- Check that the battery terminals are tight and clean. - 2.
-If the battery terminals are O.K., switch on the interior light. - If the light is out, dim or goes out when the starter is cranked, the battery is discharged.
+- 1. Check that the battery terminals are tight and clean. - 2.
+If the battery terminals are O.K., switch on the interior light. - 3.
+If the light is out, dim or goes out when the starter is cranked, the battery is discharged.
 You may try jump starting.
-See "(c) Jump starting" for further instructions.
+See "(c) Jump starting" on page 183 for further instructions.